Docker + Development = Optimized Container Performance

 We are living in a world of intricately designed ecosystems.
 And application development ecosystems are no exception.
-Application deployment is an integral part of any software development process and the selection of software-hardware recipe is an important aspect of these processes.
-Not long ago everyone in storage and data centre world was talking about, “How virtual machines are transforming the space?”
+Application deployment is an integral part of any software development process and the selection of software-hardware recipes is an important aspect of these processes.
+Not long ago everyone in the storage and data centre world was talking about, “How virtual machines are transforming the space?”
 And now containers are slowly taking over the baton.

 Container vs. VM dilemma

 Both virtual machines and containers are fairly old terms that could be stretched back to the 70s.
 If you see container evolution timeline, 2001 was the year when containers joined hands with Linux and VServer project was created, which marked the start of containers getting into the mainstream.
 Virtual machines have always been a popular choice, but in the past decade, the competition is heating up.
 So, what is best for your application servers?
 The truth is only you can answer this question.
 Because there are several aspects that need to be considered, which change for every other scenario.
 VMs eat up lots of resources of your infrastructure, whereas containers require an operating system, supporting programs and libraries, and system resources to run a specific program.
 Of course, VMs have their advantages when it comes to running multiple applications on multiple operating systems and the security of your system; plus, you don’t have to worry about the operating systems you are using for the bundle of applications.
 But if you are looking for a number of similar applications or copies of applications with minimum servers, go for containers.
 Security is the only thing you need to keep a closer watch on.